omar00-bot/Project-Rock-Paper-Scissors/README.md

 - Conditionals
 - Loops
 - DOM manipulation
-- Using branch in githubS
+- Using branch in github

 The first version is included in the repo (index-v1.html).
 This version is the simple representation of the game and is only playeable using console.